Edward Newenham: Life

 A younger son of William Newenham, of Coolmore House, County Cork, and Dorothea, daughter and heiress of Edward Worth, he was born on 5 November 1734.
 He was appointed collector of the excise of Dublin in 1764, but was removed in 1772, apparently for political reasons.

-In the Irish Parliament Newenham represented Enniscorthy from 1769 to 1776, and the county of Dublin from 1776 to 1797.
+In the Irish Parliament Newenham represented Enniscorthy from 1769 to 1776, and County Dublin from 1776 to 1797.
 He was a man of moderate political views, but a reformer of Parliament, within the limits of the constitution, and on strictly Protestant lines.
-He induced Parliament to add a clause to the Catholic Relief Bill of 1778 for the removal of nonconformist disabilities; but it was opposed by government, and struck out by the English privy council.
+He induced Parliament to add a clause to the Catholic Relief Bill of 1778 for the removal of nonconformist disabilities; but it was opposed by the government, and struck out by the English privy council.

-Also he was personal and ardent writing friend to George Washington and Benjamin Franklin.
+Also he was a personal and ardent writing friend to George Washington and Benjamin Franklin.
 He met Franklin, John Jay and the Marquis de Lafayette whilst on a European Tour with his immediate family during the year of 1782.
 Newenham even constructed a monument to Washington and American independence in the grounds of his home at Belcamp Hall in 1778.

 A noted "Duelist" 3 times over, one of these duels, was over a dispute in parliament.
 This duel took place on 20 March 1778 between Newenham and John Beresford, in which, neither was wounded.
 On the revival of the Catholic emancipation question in 1782 he spoke against further concessions.
 He disapproved of Henry Flood's renunciation agitation, on the ground that he did not make his amendments at the proper time, and in parliament supported Flood's Reform Bill.

 He took part in the volunteer convention on College Green in 1779, in charge of his "Liberty Volunteers".
 This coincided with a painting by Francis Wheatley (right), depicting this epic event.
 Sir Edward is noted in this painting, along with the "Dublin Volunteers" (Duke of Leinster) and the "Liberty Artillery" headed by one of Sir Edward's allies, the Pre-United Irishman - James Napper Tandy.